pirelaurent/map_list_dot/README.md

 Accessing last element of a List :                      ```name.last```  ```name[rank1].last```

 ### create & set data
-You can create data from scratch, or add and change value or structures to existing in a simple way.
+You can create data from scratch, or add and change values or structures to existing in a simple way.
 ##### create empty structures
 ``` dart
 dynamic squad = MapList(); // create an empty map as root